mnmlstme/cre.ative/projects/ExampleProject/Workbook.md

 <p class="hi">Hello, creative world.</p>
 ```

-And here is some CSS to style it:
+Here is some CSS to style it:

 ```css
 .hi {